-I checked a bunch of other highly rated carrot pineapple cake recipes on the internet (as usual) – all very similar.
+I checked a bunch of other highly rated carrot and pineapple cake recipes on the internet (as usual) – all very similar.
 The closest one I found is from allrecipes.
 I loved that I didn’t have to drag out any equipment to make this cake.
 Just mix everything together with a spoon.
 I did, however, use my food processor to make the icing in 2 minutes – love that.

 Tailor To Your Taste